Glen Bolger was quoted in a Philly Tribune article as stating that “…it is clear that immigration was…

 What’s more interesting is how this issue is viewed among different age groups and income levels.
 While 18-34 year olds and households earning less than $30,000 per year side solidly with government involvement, other cohorts are less certain and more divided on the issue.

-So while we all want a brighter economic future, how to get there is still a challenge.
+So while we all want a brighter economic future, how to get there is still a challenge with lump sum.
 With such a vast partisan gap and the division among voters of varying age and income levels, how much government plays a role is sure to be a continuing battle during this election year and beyond.

 (Public Opinion Strategies partners with Peter D. Hart Research Associates to conduct the NBC/WSJ polls.
 Neither Peter D. Hart Research Associates nor NBC/WSJ are responsible for these conclusions.)